There are many names for baby heat rash including prickly heat rash and

 red rash and small blisters in various locations on the body.
 There are

-four categories of baby heat rash, and the last one, miliaria
+four categories of baby heat rash, and the last one, baby miliaria

-- Miliaria crystalline (also spelled crystallina) –a scaly
+- Miliaria crystalline (also spelled crystallina): a scaly cluster of small watery blisters.

-- Miliaria profunda – easy to spot due to its skin-colored
+- Miliaria profunda: easy to spot due to its skin-colored bumps.

-- Miliaria pustulosa – pustules form due to bacterial
+- Miliaria pustulosa: pustules form due to bacterial infection.

 - Small red rash areas with watery blisters that itch